Keenan Allen Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Season Stats

-- This season Allen has 57 catches (on 82 targets) and leads the Chargers with 600 receiving yards (75.0 per game) while scoring two touchdowns.
+- Allen has been targeted 82 times and has 57 catches, leading the Chargers with 600 yards (75.0 ypg) while hauling in two touchdowns this season.

-- Allen has seen the ball thrown his way 13 times in the red zone this season, 31.7% of his team's 41 red zone pass attempts.
+- Allen (13 red zone targets) has been the recipient of 31.7% of his team's 41 red zone pass attempts.

-- The Chargers have thrown the football in 63.2% of their plays from scrimmage this year while running the ball 36.8% of the time.
-This offensive attack ranks 15th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Vikings.